Sonic Drive-In: Company profile

 Although Sonic has operated since the early 1950s, Sonic Corp. incorporated in Delaware in 1990.
 It has its corporate headquarters in Oklahoma City; the headquarters building features a dine-in Sonic restaurant in an adjacent building.
 Prior to its acquisition by Inspire Brands, its stock traded on NASDAQ with the symbol SONC.
 Most restaurants are owned and operated by franchisees.
 Total 2016 revenues were around $100 million with net income of $18 million.

-Products

-Sonic's menu consists of hamburgers and French fries, as well as onion rings, corn dogs, chili dogs, and breakfast toaster sandwiches.
-Drink options include soft drinks, slushes, and milkshakes.
-Customers can combine various drinks and flavors to create thousands of possible drink combinations.
-Ice cream desserts include sundaes and floats.

-At a standard Sonic Drive-In, a customer drives into a covered drive-in stall, orders through an intercom speaker system, and has the food delivered by a carhop.
-Most drive-ins also have patio seating, and many have drive-through lanes.